Occ3D: A Large-Scale 3D Occupancy Prediction Benchmark for Autonomous Driving: Occ3D Dataset

-The expected outputs of the task are the states of each voxel, including \texttt{occupancy} (``occupied", ``free") and \texttt{semantics} (category, or ``unknown").
-For example, a voxel on a vehicle is labeled as (``occupied", ``vehicle"), and a voxel in the free space is labeled as (``free", None).
-Note that the 3D occupancy prediction framework also supports extra attributes as outputs, such as \texttt{instance IDs} and \texttt{motion vectors}; we leave them as future work.
+Given a sequence of sensor inputs, the goal of 3D occupancy prediction is to estimate the state of each voxel in the 3D scene.
+Specifically, the input of the task is a $T$-frame historical sequence of $N$ surround-view camera images $\{\mathcal{I}_{i,t} \in \mathbf{R}^{H_i \times W_i \times 3}\}$, where $i=1,...,N$ and $t=1,...,T$.
+We also assume known sensor intrinsic parameters $\{K_{i}\}$ and extrinsic parameters $\{[R_i|t_i]\}$ in each frame.
+The ground truth labels are the voxel states, including \textit{occupancy state} (``occupied'', ``free'', or ``unobserved'') and \textit{semantic label} (category, or ``unknow'').
+For example, a voxel on a vehicle is labeled as (``occupied'', ``vehicle''), and a voxel in the free space is labeled as (``free'', None).
+Note that the 3D occupancy prediction framework also supports extra attributes as outputs, such as \textit{instance IDs} and \textit{motion vectors}; we leave them as future work.